KunDHuang/slurm-computing-family/docs/preprocessing_reads.md

 * `--ntasks=10`: 10 CPUs will be used for each sample.
 Of note, not for six samples.
 * `--output /vol/cluster-data/khuang/slurm_stdout_logs/%x_%j.out`: User `khuang` used path `/vol/cluster-data/khuang/slurm_stdout_logs` for storing output logs.
 As for `%x_%j.out`, it is a naming pattern for output file -- `x` and `y` are for constructing array job running IDs and `.out` is the suffix, e.g., `my_first_six_samples_2283.aa_973282.out`.
 * `--error`: same as `--output`.
-* `--mem=88g`: 88 Gb memory will be requested for computing 2 samples in paralell.
+* `--mem=88g`: 88 Gb memory will be requested for computing 2 samples in parallel.
 * `--time=2:00:00`: 2 hours are set as wall time for completing computation for each sample.

 To change more SLURM parameters we suggest you to visit [Slurm tutorial](https://slurm.schedmd.com/tutorials.html) or [HZI HPC architecture](https://bioinfhead01.helmholtz-hzi.de/docs/index.html#).

 ### Step 3.
 Set parameters for the computational tool
-Having allocated appropriate computational sources, we now need to config parameters to run the computational tool which has been mounted on the SLURM in the section of `Configure tool parameters`.
+Having allocated appropriate computational sources, we now need to config parameters to run the computational tool which has been mounted on the SLURM editing the section of `Configure tool parameters`.

 ```
 ##########Configure tool parameters##########